List of Top 6 Open Source Load Balancers

 Well, now let us look at what a load balancer is.

-A load balancer is the interconnecting thing present between the server and the client.
+A load balancer is an interconnecting thing present between the server and the client.
 It will help you decrease the load that your application receives in the form of traffic.

 How?
 Let’s find it out.